jlcarr/LeetCode/README.md

 - **Memory**: 47.2 MB
 - **Solution**: This is simular to finding lengths of cycles in linked lists.
 For each node we knows we'll eventually find a cycles, so search until a cycles is detected, easily done with a set, though more efficient is a tortoise-hare algorithm.
 I also used a stack to get the distances of other nodes in the list to the cycle.
 In this way we only visit each node a few times at most.

+### Problem 2901
+- **Name**: Longest Unequal Adjacent Groups Subsequence II
+- **Runtime**: 1359 ms
+- **Memory**: 17.83 MB
+- **Solution**: We can simply keep track of the length of the longest sequence so far, and previous index to reach each word.
+For each new word we consider we simply look backwards to find the longest sequence which could come before and use that.

 ### Problem 2914
 - **Name**: Minimum Number of Changes to Make Binary String Beautiful
 - **Runtime**: 23 ms